6 reasons why a talent manager is really chill

 6. Dedicated manager

-Managers are busy individuals.
-They often have a large team to manage and handle plenty of other tasks.
-This means they aren’t always readily available.
-This is where your talent manager comes in once again!
-“To be honest, there are things that are less comfortable to discuss with your manager,” says Floris.
-“You can find yourself in a situation where you don’t quite feel comfortable approaching your manager directly.
-This could involve a challenging collaboration with a colleague or a project that’s proving more difficult than you’d anticipated.”
+“Let’s be honest, some things are a bit less comfortable to discuss with your manager,” says Floris.
+“Sometimes you find yourself in a situation where you don’t feel entirely at ease approaching your manager directly.
+For example, a challenging collaboration with a colleague or a project that’s not going as smoothly as you’d hoped.”

 Twee mannen in gesprek en een leunt achterover